common rest & recreation

 Celebrating Liberated Love

 The Sunday gatherings provide the opportunity for a full day of sincere heartfelt conscious connecting filled with warm embraces and affection.
 A day of holding dear our fellow communitarians and holding them in demonstrated physical esteem.
-Being grateful for each other’s presence, contribution, continuance, life, love and devotion of energy and intelligence.
-Gratitude for the striving toward conscious evolvement.
+Being grateful for each other’s presence, contribution, continuance, life, love and devotion of energy and intelligence, along with gratitude for the group striving toward conscious evolvement.

 This escaping from ‘the real deal’ in front of us – people, places, sights, sounds and smells, has become an accepted norm.
 Few people call it out for what it is, which is ‘bad manners’ and worst still, a decline in the will and want to provide and accept real intimacy.
 Evidence abounds that populations across the globe are forgetting how to be relational, and along with it, forgetting what it means to be human.

-Communitarian Union gatherings stand as a beacon as the path to return to society to ‘social reality’ that includes abundant opportunity for real connected social intimacy.
-The Celebration of Sunday gathering as open to the public.
-These weekly gathering call people back to themselves, to each other, to real participation in community, to interact and experience the joy of affection and supportive relating.
+Communitarian Union gatherings stand as a beacon lighting the path toward returning to ‘social reality’ that includes abundant opportunity for real connected social intimacy.
+The Celebration of Sunday gatherings are open to the public providing the setting and instruments to call people back to themselves, to each other, to real participation in community that includes interaction and experiences of warm affection and supportive and stimulating relating.

-Group Study of Peace & Common Wealth Principles & Practice
+Group Study of Peace & Common Wealth Principles & Practices

 Sunday is a day for union, commonality, joining and study of communitarian and socialist history.
 The Celebration of Sunday gatherings are concrete events that carry forward the counter-cultural revolution begun in the 60’s and 70’s which impacted major parts of the globe.
 This period was marked by the rise of the civil rights movement, animal liberation campaigns, antiwar protests and the exposure of war-mongering and corruption amongst corporations and top-level government officials.